-Q: What are the dates for the 2013 IPNC?A: The dates for this coming year's Celebration are July 26-28, 2013.
+Q: What are the dates for the 2014 IPNC?A: The dates for this coming year's Celebration are July 25-27, 2014.
 Tickets are now on sale and available on a first come, first served basis.
-If you would like to be added to our mailing list or receive our enewsletter, the IPNC Seasonal Post, please contact us by phone (800/775-4762) or email (email@example.com).
+Click here if you would like to be added to our mailing list and receive periodic updates about the upcoming event.
+The IPNC can also be contacted directly by phone (800/775-4762) or email (email@example.com).

 Q: What are my ticket options?A: There are 3 types of tickets to the IPNC: Full Weekend, Salmon Bake and Sunday Passport to Pinot.

 - The Full Weekend ticket provides access from the morning of Friday, July 25 to Sunday, July 27 at noon.
 Full Weekend guests enjoy exquisite meals, seminars, tastings, winery tours, etc. over the course of the three day event.